📋 Regulatory Action / Label Change

 Action Items

-- Update patient and family counseling on the availability of this combination OTC option for adolescents 12+
+- Update patient and family counseling on OTC availability of this combination option for adolescents 12 and older

 - Review for drug interactions or contraindications before endorsing use in patients on concurrent topical or systemic acne therapy